-This study has several limitations.
-First, this study lacks analysis of specific cigarette brands and their characteristics (such as brand name and packaging).
-Some cigarette brands may have explicit direct marketing targeting local sentiment, i.e. being named after local landmarks or icons.
-Second, cigarette pricing and related taxes are also important predictors of cigarette consumption behavior, as many Chinese smokers tend to switch to cheaper brands in response to tax increases.
-Third, urban and rural areas included in this analysis may be differentially affected by availability of LB cigarettes.
-Inclusion of other fields may help provide a more comprehensive understanding of LB smoking in China.
+This study was subject to some limitations.
+First, this study lacked analysis on particular brands of cigarettes and their characteristics, such as brand names and packaging.
+Some brands of cigarettes may have clear direct marketing that targeted local sentiments, i.e., being named after a local landmark or icon.
+Second, cigarette pricing and associated taxes are also an important predictor for cigarette consumption behavior as many Chinese smokers tend to switch to cheaper brands in response to increased taxes.
+Third, the cities and rural areas included in this analysis were likely differentially impacted by the availability of LB cigarettes.
+Inclusion of other areas may help to provide a more complete understanding of LB smoking in China.

-In summary, our study found significant differences in LB smoking among smokers based on multiple sociodemographic characteristics and smoking intensity.
-Large differences in LB smoking rates between urban and rural areas may indicate external factors such as supply-side policies to ensure LB sales or targeted cultural marketing that is more attractive to certain groups.
-Tobacco control policies that restrict marketing strategies using LB-related names and icons may have potential to reduce smoking and ultimately reduce health burden of smoking in China.
+In summary, our study found that LB smoking significantly varied in smokers by several sociodemographic characteristics and by smoking intensity.
+There was a wide variation in the percentage of LB smoking across cities and rural areas, which may suggest external factors such as supply-side policies to ensure LB sales or targeted cultural marketing that appeals more to certain demographics.
+Tobacco control policies that restrict marketing strategies using LB-related names and icons could have the potential to reduce cigarette smoking and ultimately the health burden of smoking in China.

 References